falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-4-tekton.md

 As noted during this post there are a lot of potential improvements before this is production ready:

-- The criticalNamepsaces in our go code is currently hard-coded and needs to be input variable of some kind.
+- The criticalNamespaces in our go code is currently hard-coded and needs to be input variable of some kind.
 - We need to be able to delete pods depending on priority level, rule or something similar.
 - To be able to debug pods we might need to shell in to them, we need a way to ignore pods temporary without the pod getting restarted.
 Probably a annotation to look for in the pod before deleting it.
 - And probably many other needs that you can come up with.